St. Mary the Virgin, Snead

 By public transport (rail/bus): limited bus service to Bishop’s Castle

-On foot: At right angles to the main road is a lane, follow down the hill to the church notice board, cross the paddock, keeping left of the log cabin and take the hedge lined grass path to the church.
+On foot: At the layby/main road is a lane leading down to left - follow down the hill to the notice boards and gate, cross the paddock, keeping left of the Log Cabin and take the hedge-lined path to the church.
 It may not be possible to see the church until the end of the path.

-Refreshments are available at Churchstoke and Bishop’s Castle, and there is accommodation available at Daisy Bank caravan park (adults only), The Farm Snead B&B, or in Bishop’s Castle
+Refreshments are available at Churchstoke and Bishop’s Castle.
+There is accommodation available at Daisy Bank caravan park (adults only), The Farm, Snead B&B, or in Bishop’s Castle and other nearby localities.

-The Hospitaller is not on site but please feel welcome to make contact.
+The Hospitaller lives away from Snead at Clun but please feel welcome to make contact.